 The SS Tarpon was a huge steam-powered cargo and passenger ship that traveled from Mobile, AL to Carrabelle, FL every week in the early 1900s.
 It sank on September 2, 1937 during one of her weekly voyages.
 At the time of her sinking, this 160-ft steam ship had made the journey every week for over 30 years - over 1,500 voyages - with the same captain, Captain Willis G. Barrow.
 This exhibit shares the harrowing story that cost at least 18 people their lives, and the heroic efforts of a crewman, whose bravery and determination saved many others.

-Click to Learn More About Our Special Exhibits
+Click to Learn More About Past Special Exhibits